Skip Navigation

 • To meet SAP requirements, students must maintain a CGPA that meets or exceeds our minimum as shown in the chart below.

-• Students who fail to meet CGPA requirements also fail to meet SAP requirements and will be denied Federal Student Aid.
+• Students who fail to meet CGPA requirements will be determined ineligible for FSA.

 SAP Criteria on Cumulative GPA (CGPA) and Credits Completed